HaominYu0/KBSS/README.md

 # KBSS
 This is a PyTorch implementation of the paper: A Knowledge-Based Semi-Supervised Crystal Property Prediction Framework with Consistency Regularization.
-`@author:Haomin Yu, Jilin Hu, Chenjuan Guo, Yizhou Zhu, Bin Yang
+`@author: Haomin Yu, Jilin Hu, Chenjuan Guo, Yizhou Zhu, Bin Yang`

 ## Requirements
 - arrow==0.15.4